|

 hardware dollars but also improve the computer's speed.

-standard build.
-The more software you load onto a PC, the greater the
+.
+The more software you load onto a PC, the greater the potential for

 programs on them have more frequent problems.